-The Federal Public Health Emergency: Former HHS Secretary extended the PHE effective January 21, 2021.
-The typical extension has been 90 days.
-Secretary Xavier Becerra has been confirmed and would make the decision to extend the PHE later in April.
-The Biden Administration did send a letter to the governors advising that 60-day notice will be given when the PHE will end. https://ccf.georgetown.edu/wp-content/uploads/2021/01/Public-Health-Emergency-Message-to-Governors.pdf Jan 22 2021
+The Federal Public Health Emergency has been extended to likely throughout 2021.
+Importantly the Biden Administration letter to the governors advised that 60-day notice will be given when the PHE will end.
+Extending the emergency declaration allows providers to continue to use waivers and flexibilities issued to assist in responding to the COVID-19 pandemic. https://ccf.georgetown.edu/wp-content/uploads/2021/01/Public-Health-Emergency-Message-to-Governors.pdf Jan 22 2021